 Step 4: Connect Your TV

-To connect one end of an RCA cable with the video-in port on your television screen, plug its yellow connector into its yellow port matching colors of connectors to ports colors on TV screen.
+To connect one end of an RCA cable with the video-in port on your television screen, plug its yellow connector into its yellow port matching the colors of the connectors to the port colors on the TV screen.
 Be mindful that when connecting connector colors match ports colors!

 Step 5: Switch on TV and Source Device